Pieloaf/Debian-DietPi-Install-Script/README.md

 https://github.com/MichaIng/DietPi/blob/master/PREP_SYSTEM_FOR_DIETPI.sh

 ---
-Creds to [Dreez](https://github.com/davbauer) for the idea and working on it with me.
+Credit to [Dreez](https://github.com/davbauer) for the idea and working on it with me.